Learn how to identify and report invasive species through a new FREE online, self-paced course.

 Become an ambassador for Michigan waters in five short sessions (approximately 30-45 minutes to complete each session) and spread the word on invasive species to your friends and fellow paddlers.
-The MI Paddle Stewards course costs $20 and participants who complete the class will receive a bucket hat, stickers and more.
-(The class is free if you choose not to receive the items.)
-Participants will have access to complete all 5 sessions of the course until Dec.
+The MI Paddle Stewards course is now free for all registrants, thanks to funding from the state’s Michigan Invasive Species Grant.
+Participants will receive a bucket hat, stickers and more for registering.
+They also will have access to complete all 5 sessions of the course until Dec.
 31, 2020.
 Register online.

 Looking for new water trails?

 The Michigan Great Lakes Water Trails Working Group, comprised of staff from Michigan Sea Grant, Land Information Access Association and a variety of state agencies, local governments, paddlers, and more hosts a Michigan Water Trails website (www.michiganwatertrails.org), where users can find trail maps, safety information, and plenty of other paddling resources.
 The site catalogs more than 3,000 miles of trails across the state, from a loop around Isle Royale in northern Lake Superior to a Lake Erie trail that crosses the border into Ohio.
 Many trails move along or toward a lake shore, while others are fully inland.